 Rimonabant works by blocking the receptor of the cannabinoid substances in the brain as well as the gastrointestinal tract, fat tissues, heart and liver.
 As the result, it suppresses appetite, as well as produces changes in body fat and glucose metabolism.

 How do we know rimonabant works in humans?

-“RIO-North America” was a large study conducted at multiple centers across North America from August 2001 to April 2004 with 3,045 overweight and obese adult participants.
+“RIO-North America” was a large study conducted at multiple centers across North America from August 2001 to April 2004 with 3,045 adult participants with excess weight or obesity.
 In this study, after four weeks of a low-calorie diet and increased activity levels, patients were given either a placebo (no active ingredient) or two different doses of rimonabant (5mg/day or 20mg/day) for one year.
 The average weight-loss after one year was 6.3 kg in the 20 mg dose group versus 1.6 kg in the placebo group, and the waist circumferences was reduced in the two groups, 6.1 cm versus 2.5 cm, respectively.
 There was no significant weight-loss seen in the lower dose (5mg/day) group.